MoseleyBioinformaticsLab/nmrstarlib/README.rst

    >>>

-.. note:: Read `User Guide`_ and `The nmrstarlib Tutorial`_ on ReadTheDocs_ to learn more and see code examples on using
+.. note:: Read the `User Guide`_ and `The nmrstarlib Tutorial`_ on ReadTheDocs_
-          `nmrstarlib` as a library and as a command-line tool.
+          to learn more and to see code examples on using the `nmrstarlib` as a library and as a command-line tool.

 License
 ~~~~~~~